cgm616/momi/content/sections/going-to-synagogue.md

 All three participants said that for them, the Jewish religion was a community that they either appreciated, wanted to be a part of, or were a part of.
 All three also varied in their own connection to Judaism over time.
-When faced with practical, life considerations, they made decisions that altered the way they and their children related to Judaism.
+When faced with practical life considerations, they made decisions that altered the way they and their children related to Judaism.